John Dent (died 1826)

 John Dent (21 August 1761 – 14 November 1826) was an English banker and politician.

 Life

-He was the eldest son of Robert Dent, a banker of London and Clapham.
+He was the eldest son of Robert Dent, a banker in London and Clapham.

-He was a partner in Child's Bank, and Tory Member of Parliament for Lancaster from 1790 to 1812.
-He was a defeated candidate at Poole in 1812 but was returned to Parliament there in 1818, and again, unopposed, in 1822.
+He was a partner in Child's Bank and a Tory member of parliament for Lancaster from 1790 to 1812.
+He was a defeated candidate at Poole in 1812 but was returned to Parliament there in 1818 and again, unopposed, in 1822.

-Dent earned the nickname "Dog Dent" by his interest in the Dog Tax Bill of 1796.
-He was known also as a book collector and a member of the Roxburghe Club.
+Dent earned the nickname "Dog Dent" for his interest in the Dog Tax Bill of 1796.
+He was also known as a book collector and a member of the Roxburghe Club.

 He was elected a Fellow of the Royal Society in 1811 and a Fellow of the Society of Antiquaries of London.

 He died in 1826 at his Mayfair home in London.

 Family

-Dent married Anne Jane Williamson of Roby Hall, Liverpool in 1800; they had 5 sons and 5 daughters.
+Dent married Anne Jane Williamson of Roby Hall, Liverpool, in 1800; they had five sons and five daughters.